 20. Get artsy.
-If you’re the kind of person who brings her knitting project into the movie theater, or is always making handmade gifts for her friends – consider making your hobby into a profitable (and tax deductible) business.
+If you’re the kind of person who brings her knitting project into the movie theater, or is always making handmade gifts for her friends, consider making your hobby into a profitable (and tax deductible) business.

 21. Resell on Amazon and eBay.
 There are plenty of people out there who make money by finding products and reselling them on Amazon and eBay.
-In some cases, you can even become a wholesaler and get access to lower pricing by purchasing large quantities of a product, then selling them for more individually.
+In some cases, you can even become a wholesaler and get access to lower pricing by purchasing large quantities of a product then selling them for more individually.

 22. Start a blog.
 This isn’t exactly a get cash quick strategy, I admit.
 But speaking from experience, starting a blog is one of the most flexible, low cost ways to build a sustainable extra income stream.

 23. Sell your media.
 And they say that social media is waste of time!
 If you’re an Instagram celebrity, now’s the time to make it work for you.
 Sign up for Twenty20 and get paid for your pics.

 24. Offer a digital gig.
 What can you do for $5?
 Design a logo, record a quick voice over, make a customized meal plan?

 25. Buy real estate.
 You have to spend money to make money, isn’t that what they say?
-Well, if you’re feeling motivated to spend a lot of money – think about buying an investment property.
+Well, if you’re feeling motivated to spend a lot of money, think about buying an investment property.

 I’ll be the first to admit I’m not an expert on real estate investing.
 But my dear friend and real estate investment extraordinaire Paula, from Afford Anything is – check out her amazing post on income properties.

-Make More Money in 2017: At Home
+Make More Money Now: At Home

 26. Get a roommate.
 Having a roommate is a great way to make more money in New York City (and/or save on your rent), but even if you’re not a big city dweller, renting out an extra room can be a major money maker.

 28. Become a vacation host.
 If you know your house is going to be vacant for a certain period of time, consider renting it out on VRBO or AirBNB.

 29. Rent out your car.
 This is a genius way to make more money off your car that would otherwise be sitting around, unused.

 32. Rent out your clothes.
 If you’ve got any designer labels hanging around in your closet – tops, shoes, dresses, handbags – you can rent them out for extra cash on the fashion sharing platform, StyleLend.

 33. Do some spring-cleaning.
 Ready to downsize or get rid of that unopened Cuisinart sitting on your pantry shelf?
 Well, feel free to

-Make More Money in 2017: Odds and Ends
+Make More Money Now: Odds and Ends

 34. Become an expert thrifter.
 If you’re already spending your weekends digging through thrift shops and vintage stores for amazing finds, it might be time to take your skills to the bank.

 35. Resell concert tickets.
 This is for all you music geeks out there who always know about the hot new artists before I do.
-Buy tickets to shows that are going to sell out, and then resell the tickets before the show at 2-3x the price you paid.
+Buy tickets to shows that are going to sell out, then resell the tickets before the show at 2-3x the price you paid.

 36. Participate in a focus group.
 Instead of sharing your unsolicited opinions for free on Facebook, start sharing your opinions for money.